INAV T-tail Layout Fixed-wing Tuning Guide

 5.2 Motor Direction & Prop Installation

-To reverse motor direction, swap any two of the three motor wires
+If motor rotation direction is incorrect, swap any two of the three motor wires to correct the direction.

 5.3 Compass Calibration

-- Select Auto to auto-detect.Ensure the compass is properly detected.
+- Select "Auto" to enable automatic detection, ensuring the compass is correctly recognized.

 If the compass icon appears red, it means the compass is not recognized correctly.
 Please check the wiring or ensure the compass is working properly!

-- Select RTH to ensure that the aircraft can automatically return and loiter overhead via the flight controller in case of signal loss.
+• Select " RTH" to ensure the airplane autonomously returns and circles above the home point in case of signal loss.

-- Ensure values in red boxes are set to NEVER
+- Ensure parameters highlighted within the red frame are set to " NEVER”.

 After completing the setup, make sure to click Save and Reboot to save the parameters.